KhronosGroup/SYCL_Reference/source/iface/device.rst

 accordance with the :ref:`info parameters <info-device>` to facilitate returning the type associated with the ``Param`` parameter.

-..
-TODO: Update or modify example
-.. .. rubric:: Example
+.. rubric:: Example

-..
-See :ref:`platform-example <platform-example>`.
+See :ref:`get_devices-example`.

 ``get_backend_info``
 ====================